 - Radio access network infrastructure including RNC, E-UTRAN elements, small cells, HetNet strategy, and densification strategies

-- Core infrastructure – elements including MME, S-GW, P-GW, SGSN, GGSN, PDSN, HSS, DRA, PCRF, and evolved packet data gateway to nontrusted networks
+- Core infrastructure — elements including MME, S-GW, P-GW, SGSN, GGSN, PDSN, HSS, DRA, and PCRF

 - Voice over LTE (VoLTE), IMS architecture, and related elements including MMTEL, I-CSCF, P-CSCF, S-CSCF, MGCF, and SBC

-- Rich communication services and its implications on mobile operator revenue strategies
+- Rich communication services and their implications on mobile operator revenue strategies

 - Mobile backhaul strategies